geruza347/geruza347/README.md

-j- 👋 Hi,me chamo Geruza
+j- 👋 Hi,me name chamo Geruza
-- 👀 I’m interested in  fazer codicos
+- 👀 I'm interested in making codes
-- 🌱 I’m currently learning  Front end
+- 🌱 I'm currently learning Front end

 <!---
 geruza347/geruza347 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.